Private Student Loan Lenders to Consider in 2019

 Though there are no strict requirements for who is deemed eligible to take on private educational debt, the average credit score is 687 on a scale ranging from 330 to 830.
 If you are well below the average, you will most likely not qualify.

 Lenders may be more willing to work with borrowers with low credit scores or if they have a cosigner with a solid credit history.
+If you want to be offered the best private student loan interest rates, you need to have excellent credit, or a cosigner with excellent credit.
 In the following section, we will go over what a cosigner is and how they can help you get a student loan.

 What is a Cosigner?

 A cosigner is usually a parent, guardian, other family member, or another trusted adult.
-Because private educational loans are based on credit, it is important that this person has a good credit score.
+Because private loans for college are based on credit, it is important that this person has a good credit score.

 Many lenders won’t let a student take on educational debt without a cosigner.
 Out of all of the private loans given out, 90% of them are co-signed.
 If you are unable to find someone who is willing or eligible to cosign your loan, check out our guide to student loans without a cosigner.